kizito9898/IT-Documentation/Ticketing-Systems/ServiceNow-Ticketing.md

    - **Callers**
    - **Knowledge Base**
    - **Group Work**, etc.

----
+# ServiceNow - Incident Creation & Troubleshooting Notes

-## New Incident Example
+## Creating an Incident Ticket
 - A caller reached out about **Outlook crashing** whenever she tries to log in.
 - During the call, it's important to **create a ticket** documenting the issue and steps taken.
-# ServiceNow - Incident Creation & Troubleshooting Notes

-## Creating an Incident Ticket

 1. Inform the user a ticket is being created.
 2. Navigate to **Incidents** → Click **New** → Search for the caller.
 3. Add the necessary information: